 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Wednesday July 13, 2022

-The numbers for the Pick 4 Midday drawing on Wednesday July 13, 2022 are as follows:
+Your Pick 4 Midday results for Wednesday July 13, 2022 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.